ujjaval/Open-containing-folder/README.md

 This option is not available for files in working set, as when you click them, they are made current document and then other two options can be used.

+Also, while the folder containing file is opened, the file itself is not selected by default [TODO].